SparkPost/pizza-bot/README.md

 # pizza-bot
-Learn how to order 🍕 From Slack
+Learn how to order 🍕 from Slack

 ## Exercise 4: Choose a Store
 * After your bot lists all the stores near the user's address, ask them to pick a store by ID.